Challenges in the Life of Meek Mill in a Detailed Timeline

 In December 2016, Jaquan Graves was shot and killed in the parking lot outside a Connecticut concert, leading to a lawsuit against Meek Mill and Roc Nation in November 2017.

-On March 11, 2017, Meek Mill was arrested at St. Louis Lambert International Airport in Missouri for assaulting two employees.
-He received a court summons shortly after.
+On March 11, 2017, Meek Mill was arrested at the St. Louis Lambert International Airport in Missouri for allegedly assaulting two employees and was given a court summons.

-On November 6, 2017, Meek Mill was sentenced to two to four years in state prison for violating his parole.
-He served five months at the State Correctional Institution – Chester in Chester, Pennsylvania.
+On November 6, 2017, Meek Mill was sentenced to two to four years in state prison for violating his parole and served five months at the State Correctional Institution.

 November 2017: Sentenced to Prison for Parole Violation

-In November 2017, Meek Mill was sentenced to two to four years in prison for violating parole, marking a significant challenge in his life and career.
+In November 2017, Meek Mill was sentenced to two to four years in prison for violating parole, which became a highly publicized legal challenge.

-November 29, 2017: Lawsuit filed by family of Jaquan Graves
+November 29, 2017: Lawsuit from family of Jaquan Graves

-On November 29, 2017, Meek Mill and Roc Nation were sued by the family of Jaquan Graves, who was shot and killed outside a Connecticut concert in December 2016.
-The lawsuit claims Mill and Roc Nation allowed "thugs" to remain on the premises after exhibiting disruptive behaviors.
+On November 29, 2017, Meek Mill and Roc Nation were sued by the family of Jaquan Graves, who was shot and killed in the parking lot outside a Connecticut concert in December 2016.

-February 2018: Officer under scrutiny for mishandling 2007 arrest
+February 2018: Officer under scrutiny for mishandling 2007 case

-In February 2018, the officer of Meek Mill's original 2007 case was brought under scrutiny for the potential mishandling of his arrest.
-This came upon a whistle-blower's testimony responsible for the revelation of hundreds of other corrupt officers.
-An appeal to reverse Mill's conviction was submitted.
+In February 2018, the officer from Meek Mill's original 2007 case was scrutinized for potential mishandling of the arrest due to a whistle-blower's testimony, leading to an appeal to reverse the conviction.

 May 2019: Turned away from Cosmopolitan of Las Vegas

-In May 2019, Meek Mill was turned away from the Cosmopolitan of Las Vegas when attempting to attend a show.
-His attorney alleged racial discrimination.
+In May 2019, Meek Mill was turned away from the Cosmopolitan of Las Vegas when attempting to attend a show, leading to allegations of racial discrimination.